Chyogeesh/full_stack_development_internship/README.md

 Install Necessary Packages:

 Install packages like axios for making HTTP requests and any UI libraries you want to use (e.g., reactstrap for Bootstrap components).
+Integrate with Backend APIs:

+Adjust API endpoint URLs (axios.get('/api/users')) to match your Spring Boot backend endpoints.
+Run and Test:

+Start your React app (npm start) and navigate to see the dashboard in action.
+Notes:
+Security: Implement security measures like JWT authentication and authorization in both the backend and frontend as needed.
+Deployment: Deploy backend and frontend separately (e.g., backend on Heroku, frontend on Netlify) or together depending on your setup.
+Database: If using a database, configure database settings in application.properties (Spring Boot) and adjust entity mappings accordingly.
+This setup provides a basic framework for building a social media analytics dashboard using React for the frontend and Spring Boot for the backend, leveraging RESTful APIs for communication between them.
+Adjust and expand as per your specific requirements and additional analytics needs.